 A monitoring framework deployed at the distribution grid level can provide a more fine-grained localisation of LAAs, e.g., identify the compromised ESAs or the distribution network feeders.
 However, the challenge is that distribution networks are monitored poorly, unlike transmission networks.
 Moreover, power utilities do not have direct access to all the IoT’s data.
 Data integrity and customer privacy are significant concerns when it comes to the use of IoT data.

 Federated learning can help tackle the data scarcity issue and protect user data privacy by not bringing the raw user data out of the privacy-protected area.
-In this context, both cyber and physical features from IoT devices can be leveraged, such as source/destination IP, source/destination port, packet length, protocols, intra-packet arrival time, load, temperature setpoint, indoor area, building thermal insulation, power generation, rating, solar irradiance, charging/discharging rate, battery state of charge (SoC), etc. The autoencoder is adept at capturing intricate correlations and interactions among these diverse features by compressing data into a lower-dimensional representation.
-The autoencoder neural network model can be adapted for use within the federated learning framework.
-By applying federated learning and incorporating these diverse features, the distribution network operator can calculate an overall IoT trustability score (ITS) while concurrently safeguarding the privacy of IoTs \cite{Sarker2023}.
+In this context, both cyber and physical features from IoT devices can be leveraged, such as source/destination IP, source/destination port, packet length, protocols, intra-packet arrival time, load, temperature setpoint, indoor area, building thermal insulation, power generation, rating, solar irradiance, charging/discharging rate, battery state of charge (SoC), etc. By applying federated learning and incorporating these diverse features, the distribution network operator can calculate an overall IoT trustability score (ITS) while concurrently safeguarding the privacy of IoTs \cite{Sarker2023}.